Business users responsibilities

 - Do not provide your passwords on surveys, questionnaires or security forms.

-- Beware of social engineering attempts to obtain your password (phishing emails, phone call).
+- Beware of social engineering attempts to obtain your password (phishing emails, phone call) that may attempt to trick them into providing their password or other identifying information.
 Never give your password to anyone, including in response to an email or phone call.
 FHLB will never ask for your password via email or phone.

 - For sites with confidential or sensitive FHLB information or personal information, do not use the automatic logon functionality (“Remember Me” or “Remember My Password”).